DROP OFF/PICK UP PROCESS

 School Closures and Delays Standards for Weather Decisions

 When bad weather conditions occur, either a school closure or a delayed schedule may be announced.
-Local radio and television stations will be advised no later than 5:15 a.m.
-Information will also be available on the D20 website.
+Local radio and television stations will be advised no later than 5:15 am.
+Information will also be available on the ASD 20 website.
 Schedule changes are reflected in the weather alert button in the upper right corner of the site.
-Delays are usually 2 hours; bus stop times will then be exactly 2 hours later than normally scheduled.
+Delays are usually 2 hours.

 In the Event of District Closure

-All district events (athletic or otherwise) will be canceled.
+All NSCA events (athletic or otherwise) will be canceled.

 In the Event of a Delayed Morning Schedule (2-Hour Delay)